-On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2019-2020 school year.
-We are eager to greet your child and provide him/her with the knowledge and skills needed to thrive in our increasingly globalized society.
-Students can expect to receive a world-class education in an "A"- rated school system that celebrates their uniqueness while fostering curiosity and creativity within a safe and secure learning environment.
+It is with much enthusiasm that I welcome you to the 2021-2022 school year.
+As we continue responding to the COVID-19 pandemic, we recognize the critical role schooling plays in providing students and families with a sense of routine and comfort.
+We are eager to greet your child and provide him/her with the knowledge and skills needed to thrive and reach his/her full academic, personal, and civic potential.
+Students can expect to receive a world-class education in a school system that is committed to educating the whole child by fostering curiosity and creativity within a safe and secure learning environment.